HybridDog/function_delayer/README.md

 either place them all at once and need to wait long until you can play again
 or you can use minetest.delay_function to let the trees grow in globalsteps with time limit. e.g. growing of a couple of trees is not allowed to take more than 1s but all trees have to been grown after a specific time

+Do not use make minetest.delay_function constantly call itself instead of using globalstep or minetest.after because
+it would call itself immediately very often in a loop, so without pauses.

 TODO:
 — allow sorting, e.g. add nice level and execute functions from various mods alternatingly, add it to that sorting